Resort Guest Services

 COMPLIMENTARY BEACH GEAR

-Stop by the clubhouse and pick up complimentary coolers, chairs, boogie boards, pool toys, and floating devices.
+Stop by the clubhouse and pick up chairs, boogie boards, pool toys, and floating devices.
 These items are available on a first come, first serve basis.

 COMPLIMENTARY BABY ITEMS

-Stop by the clubhouse and pick up complimentary pack-n-plays and high chairs.
+Complimentary pack-n-plays and high chairs found in the individual villas.
 These items are available on a first come, first serve basis.

 Pets are not allowed at the Villas at Poipu Kai